 In a NED role your pay will be subject to the usual taxes and National Insurance deductions as you will be deemed an employee for the purposes of your tax status.
 However, for other consultancy work you have taken previously you will, more than likely, have operated via your own limited company to take advantage of the tax efficiencies and other benefits that this affords.

-Here at Simplify Accountancy some of our clients have asked us why they can’t simply run their NED income through their limited company?
+I am often asked by many of our 9000+ members why they can’t simply run their NED income through their limited company?
 The reason is an acronym you will have no doubt heard of, even more so as of late; IR35!
 Simply put, IR35 is a tax legislation that is designed to combat tax avoidance by workers supplying their services to clients via an intermediary (such as a limited company), but who would otherwise be an employee and taxed as such if the intermediary was not used.
 As a result NEDs are remunerated by payroll and taxed as an employee rather than being able to operate more tax efficiently by working through their own limited company.

 IR35 – why is it relevant to how a Non-Executive Director is remunerated?